 What is the Period of Investment?

-There are three terms of the period for the investment:
+There are three terms for the period for the investment:

 - Short-Term: It is up to one year.

 - Medium-Term: It is from 1 year to 3 years.

 - Long-Term: It is 3 years and above.

 What Questions do Investors Ask Before They Are Up For Investment?

 Every investor has their own mindset and strategies.
 Also, we certainly have had some good experiences that we would like to share with you all.
 Questions frequently asked by investors include;

 - How far will the funds get you?

 - Have you acquired any customers?
 If yes, what is CAC?